Concordium/concordium-node/docs/prometheus-exporter.md

 - `"invalid"` Messages being rejected as invalid.
 - `"dropped"` Messages being dropped due to a full queue.
 See either `network_inbound_low_priority_message_queue_size` or `network_inbound_high_priority_message_queue_size` for more on this.
 - `"duplicate"` Duplicate consensus messages.
 These are duplicate messages determined so by consensus, **after** the message has already been deduplicated at the network layer.

+### `network_soft_banned_peers`

+Current number of soft banned peers.
+The node temporarily ban peers if they fail to follow the protocol.